 in the Service manifest. - Implement readiness and liveness probes to check the health of your pods, enabling the load balancer to distribute traffic only to healthy instances.

 - Consult cloud provider documentation, as Load Balancer Annotations will be different for each specific option used.
-For example, there might be specific annotations available to utilize features like session affinity and timeouts.
+For example, specific annotations may be available to utilize features like session affinity and timeouts.

 - Configure Kubernetes Horizontal Pod Autoscaling (HPA) to automatically scale the number of pods based on resource utilization or custom metrics.